Newsletter of November 18, 2021

 Also elsewhere in the world…

-• Saif al-Islam Gaddafi, a son of Muhammar Gaddafi, registered on Sunday to run for presidential elections in Libya at the end of the year.
+• Saif al-Islam Gaddafi, a son of Muammar Gaddafi, registered on Sunday to run for presidential elections in Libya at the end of the year.

-• In Chile, two politicians propose a bill to prohibit armed and police force from using animals like dogs or horses for public order.
+• In Chile, two politicians propose a bill to prohibit armed and police forces from using animals like dogs or horses for public order.

 • The United Arab Emirates announced its intention to buy South Korea’s anti-aircraft missiles for $3.5 billion.
 It will also buy autonomous vessels for submarine detection to Israel.

 • Armenia and Azerbaijan agreed on a ceasefire on November 16 after one of the deadliest clashes in a year in which at least 8 people died.
-A piece agreement was signed in 2020 between the countries but Azerbaijan wants a corridor to reach Nakhchivan, an isolated autonomous territory of the country separated by Armenia.
+A peace agreement was signed in 2020 between the countries, but Azerbaijan wants a corridor to reach Nakhchivan, an isolated, autonomous territory of the country separated by Armenia.
 It would also directly connect Baku with its Turkish ally.